A320 North of Woking improvements

 How are you protecting trees?

+The scheme has been designed to maximise the retention of trees much as possible.
+We have designed in the retention of most mature trees wherever possible.
 It will however be necessary to remove a small number of trees for safety reasons and to meet highway design standards.
 We will plant replacement new trees of varying size and species along or near to the route on a replacement like for like basis or greater.
 We also plan to secure additional land nearby for use as wildlife habitat to compensate for any habitat loss due to the scheme.
+We have also already planted between 3000 and 4600 additional trees on land nearby as part of our Landscape and Ecological Management Plan (LEMP) to help compensate for any loss due to the scheme.

 How are you minimising noise and air pollution?

 The scheme has been developed to be free flowing which will reduce traffic congestion, reducing pollution as a result.
-Further assessments to understand the impacts of the scheme on noise are being undertaken as the design develops and mitigation measures will be considered if appropriate.
+Further assessments to understand the impacts of the scheme regarding noise are being undertaken as the design develops and mitigation measures will be considered if appropriate.
 The roundabouts at Ottershaw and Green Lane and Holloway Hill will include new landscaping and trees and shrubs to help protect the surrounding area from noise and air pollution.

 Walking, cycling and public transport